Bass Fishing Tips

 #5 - Jed Dickerson in the USA on 05-31-2003 caught a 21.68 lbs. largemouth bass in Dixon Lake

-Below are some great resources to help you on your quest for catching more, bigger largemouth bass.
+Below are some great resources to help you on your quest for catching more and bigger largemouth bass.
 We hope that the information provided on this web page will improve your success as a fishermen and help you educate others on catching bass.
 Please don't forget to share this website with other fellow fisherman, everyone deserve to know how to catch bigger and better bass!

 - Largemouth Bass - Wikipedia - Learn more about largemouth bass on Wikipedia.